 Throughout Geography, we are developing independent learning with key research skills.
 All pupils have the opportunity to undertake a piece of research.
 This is designed so that when GCSE pupils have to complete a piece of research for their examination, everyone has developed an analytical and critical approach to it.
 This year we were able to undertake research in both Formby and Southport.

-During the summer term of 2017 we introduced the ‘Lord Derby Academy Young Geographer’.
+During the summer term of 2017 we introduced the ‘Lord Derby Academy Young Geographer of the Year Award’.
 This award gives our pupils the encouragement to undertake a piece of summer work.
 As members of the Royal Geographical Society, we have been able to develop a competition based on their criteria for the national award.
 All pupils are encouraged to research and create an A3 poster based on the theme of the year.

 Royal Geographical Society